Mechanics of floating bodies: Equilibria and their stability

-which by the above is $C^2$ (as opposed to $\int_{\mathcal{B}_{h,\vec{n}}}(\vec{n},\vec{X})\, d^3\!X$, which is only $C^1$ in general)\footnote{Actually equilibria in the form of at least a maximum and a minimum would even exist if the potential was only $C^0$.}.
-Thus equilibria are pairs $(h_s(\vec{n}_0), \vec{n}_0)$ with $\vec{n}_0$ a critical point of a $C^2$ - function on the compact manifold $\mathbb{S}^2$, which leads to the\\ \\ {\bf{Theorem 3}}: A convex body with $0 < s < 1$ has at least 2 equilibria.
+is $C^1$ has been proved, using more sophisticated machinery, in Theorem 1.2. in \cite{HSW}.\\ \\ Coming back to $\mathcal{U}_s(\vec{n})$, it now follows that equilibria are pairs $(h_s(\vec{n}_0), \vec{n}_0)$ with $\vec{n}_0$ a critical point of a $C^2$ - function on the compact manifold $\mathbb{S}^2$, which leads to the\\ \\ {\bf{Theorem 3}}: A convex body with $0 < s < 1$ has at least 2 equilibria.
 In fact, when equilibria are isolated, there holds the Poincar\'e-Hopf theorem, namely (see \cite{M})

 \\ We note at this point that there is a well known relation between equilibrium configurations and inverted ('capsized') configurations, due to the two identities:\\ \\ {\bf{Lemma 2}}: (i)\,$h_s(\vec{n}) = - h_{1 - s} (- \vec{n})$, \,\, (ii) $\mathcal{U}_s(\vec{n}) = \frac{1 - s}{s} \,\mathcal{U}_{1 - s} (- \vec{n})$.\\ \\ The identity (i) follows from